Jonathan Quinn: Professional career

 After being drafted in 1998 by the Jacksonville Jaguars, he appeared in four games in 1998, two of them as the starting quarterback.
 The following year, had no appearances, and in 2000, Quinn made one appearance with no starts.
-2001 saw him in 6 games before moving to Europe to play for the Berlin Thunder.

 Quinn was the starting quarterback for the 2001 World Bowl IX champion Berlin Thunder of NFL Europe, where he was the league leading passer throwing for 2,257 yards, and was named World Bowl MVP.
+In the 2001 NFL season he appeared in six games for the Jaguars, including starting one; a Week 10 loss to the Steelers.

 In 2002–2003, Quinn was a member of the Kansas City Chiefs, made one appearance, but recorded no player stats.
-He spent a season with the Chicago Bears in 2004, playing in five games, with 3 starts, before ending his NFL career.
+He spent a season with the Chicago Bears in 2004, playing in five games, with three starts, before ending his NFL career.

 Quinn was signed by the Kansas City Brigade of the Arena Football League (AFL) during the 2006–2007 offseason, but retired due to injury.